 We found the valuation of the interest rate swaps and the fair value hedge adjustment to be appropriate, reasonable, and correctly accounted for.

-The bonds and fair value hedge are disclosed in notes 10, 11 and note 12 to the financial statements.
+The bonds and the fair value hedge are appropriately disclosed in notes 10, 11 and 12 in accordance with the applicable standard.